DOI-USGS/quarto-utils/README.md

 - `CONTRIBUTING.md` describes how to contribute to this project.
 - `DISCLAIMER.md` is the standard USGS disclaimer.
 - `.gitignore` is a file telling git which files to not track.
-- `ci` a folder for autmoated testing of this repostory and contains a `yml` file.
+- `ci` a folder for automated testing of this repository and contains a `yaml` file.
 - `quarto-utils` a folder with the Python package an examples.
 This includes an `examples` folder and `test` folder.
 - `setup.py` is a Python file for the package.